City Guide for: Reutlingen, Germany

 Lake Constance (Bodensee)

-Lake Constance, shared by Germany, Switzerland, and Austria, offers stunning scenery and a variety of activities.
-Visit the historic city of Konstanz, take a boat trip on the lake, explore the island of Mainau (flower island), or visit the medieval town of Meersburg.
+Lake Constance offers a variety of attractions.
+Visit the historic city of Konstanz, take a boat trip on the lake, explore the island of Mainau (known for its flowers), or visit the medieval town of Meersburg.
+The lake offers stunning views of the Alps.

 Travel Time